fengyhack/DiggWPF/README.md

-DiggWPF
+Learning WPF
 =======

-A bite of WPF(Windows Presentation Foundation) with C# on .NET4.0
+A bite of WPF (Windows Presentation Foundation)